 The device does not support direct memory access.
-The DMA Mode (a legacy term) in this document does not mean "direct memory access" but refers to data block transfer operation.
-The DMA mode affects the state of the RXRDY# A-D and TXRDY# A-D output pins.
+The DMA Mode (a legacy term) in this document doesn't mean "direct memory access" but refers to data block transfer operation.
+The DMA mode affects the state of the RXRDY# A/B and TXRDY# A/B output pins.
 The transmit and receive FIFO trigger levels provide additional flexibility to the user for block mode operation.
 The LSR bits 5-6 provide an indication when the transmitter is empty or has an empty location(s) for more data.
-The user can optionally operate the transmit and receive FIFO in the DMA mode (FCR bit-3 = 1).
-When the transmit and receive FIFOs are enabled and the DMA mode is disabled (FCR bit-3 = 0), the M564 is placed in single-character mode for data transmit or receive operation.
-When DMA mode is enabled (FCR bit-3 = 1), the user takes advantage of block mode operation by loading or unloading the FIFO in a block sequence determined by the programmed trigger level.
-The following table show their behavior.
-Also see Figure 20 through 25.
+The user can optionally operate the transmit and receive FIFO in the DMA mode (FCR bit-3=1).
+When the transmit and receive FIFO are enabled and the DMA mode is disabled (FCR bit-3 = 0), the M2550 is placed in single-character mode for data transmit or receive operation.
+When DMA mode is enabled (FCR bit-3 = 1), the user takes advantage of block mode operation by loading or unloading the FIFO in a block sequence determined by the selected trigger level.
+In this mode, the M2550 sets the TXRDY# pin when the transmit FIFO becomes full, and sets the RXRDY# pin when the receive FIFO becomes empty.
+The following table shows their behavior.
+Also see Figures 17through 22.